Configuration of heating and water meters (MBus)

 secondary_ad for the secondary address: 92811594FFFFFFFF

-For a cold meter, cold_energy_kwh is used, and for a water meter, vol_m3.
+For a cooling meter, use cold_energy_kwh, and for a water meter vol_m3.

-For the heating meter, here are the complete registers in yellow in the telegram above:
+For the heating meter, here are the complete registers in yellow in the above telegram:

 [